Barry Soper: Jacinda Ardern will need her flak jacket over Budget debacle during question time

 Winston Peters was unequivocal, accusing the National Party of distributing illegally gotten Budget documents, adding he knew that to be a fact.

-Given all the conspiracy, the spies and the clandestine phones calls, Simon Bridges was right: this was a Winston Peters Budget.
+Given all the conspiracy, the spies and the clandestine phone calls, Simon Bridges was right: this was a Winston Peters Budget.